nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

        1. Expected: All builds that are compatible will be displayed.
 9. Exporting all builds to text file.
    1. Test case: `export`
-       1. Expected: All builds are exported to text file located in data folder which will contain the name of the build, its components and relevant information.
+       1. Expected: All builds are exported to text file located in data/export folder which will contain the name of the build, its components and relevant information.
 10. Exporting all builds to a CSV file.
     1. Test case: `exportCSV`
-        1. Expected: All builds are exported to CSV file located in data folder which will contain the name of the build, its components and relevant information.
+        1. Expected: All builds are exported to CSV file located in data/export folder which will contain the name of the build, its components and relevant information.
-    2. Test case: `exportCSV` when there are builds but they contain no components.
+    2. Test case: `exportCSV` when there are builds, but they contain no components.
         1. Expected: The CSV file will be empty as the rows are dependent on the components of all the builds while the build names are columns in that they exist as a field for each component row.
 11. Editing a build.